Data journalism: Emergence as a concept

-Data Journalism Taxonomies
+Taxonomies

 Many scholars have proposed different taxonomies of data journalism projects.
 Megan Knight suggested a taxonomy that is based on the level of interpretations and analysis that is needed in order to produce a data journalism project.
 Specifically the taxonomy included: number pullquote, static map, list and timelines, table, graphs and charts, dynamic map, textual analysis, and info graphics.

 Simon Rogers proposed five types of data journalism projects: By just the facts, Data-based news stories, Local data telling stories, Analysis and background, and Deep dive investigations.
 Martha Kang discussed seven types of data stories, namely: Narrate change over time, Start big and drill down, Start small and zoom out, Highlight contrasts, Explore the intersection, Dissect the factors, and Profile the outliers.

 Veglis and Bratsas proposed another taxonomy that is based on the method of presenting the information to the audience.
 Their taxonomy had an hierarchical structure and included the following types: data journalism articles with just numbers, with tables, and with visualizations (interactive and non-interactive).
-Also in the case of stories with interactive visualizations they proposed 3 distinct types, namely transmitional, consultational, and conversational.
+Also in the case of stories with interactive visualizations they proposed 3 distinct types, namely transmissional, consultational, and conversational.